qixiang03/Kattis-Problem-Solution/README.md

 ## 📈 Progress

-I started this challenge on [October 15 2024].
+I started this challenge on October 15 2024.
 Check back regularly to see my latest solutions!